maxstollmayer/chessGPT/README.md

 ## Quick Start

-Install requirements with `pip install -r reqirements.txt` and run `python chessGPT.py`.
+Clone the repo and install with `pip install .`.
+Now you can run `chess` in your terminal to play against chatGPT.